-2.2 Calculation of atomic forces for perturbation configurations python aba2vasp.py
+2.2 Calculation of atomic forces for perturbation configurations

-You can refer to the run_stru.sh script provided in the directory to batch generate SCF- folders and submit calculations.
+You can refer to the run\stru.sh script provided in the directory to batch generate SCF-\ folders and submit calculations.
 Here, ABACUS needs to perform SCF calculations on 40 atomic configurations, which may take some time.
-It is recommended to run each SCF separately in the SCF- folder.
-The scf_thr parameter in INPUT file should be set to at least 1e-8 to obtain converged results.
+It is recommended to run each SCF separately in the SCF-\ folder.
+The scf\thr parameter in INPUT file should be set to at least 1e-8 to obtain converged results.

-After the calculations are complete, run aba2vasp.py to package the atomic forces calculated by ABACUS into the vasprun.xml format and place them in each SCF- folder with the following command:
+After the calculations are complete, run aba2vasp.py to package the atomic forces calculated by ABACUS into the vasprun.xml format and place them in each SCF-\\ folder with the following command: